jbuerkle/WoWsRibbonBingo/README.md

 3. You have to play the challenge in "Random" matches, with any T6 - T10 ship of your choice.
 4. You may invite any number of players into your division.
 5. If you play in a division, you and the players in your division may use every ship only **once** per challenge.
 Your ship pool will be shared between players, rather than each player having their own ship pool.
+However, only ships used in successful matches as per rule 7 are counted.
 6. Once you start the challenge, every match counts.
 If you need an exception or want to pause the challenge, you have to announce this **before starting the match**.
 7. After every match played, your point result is calculated and compared to the result bar of the current level: